IRCC updates: Frequently Asked Questions

 I have been admitted as a DCS post-secondary certificate or diploma program student for an upcoming term.
 Can my spouse still apply for a spousal open work permit?

-Currently, open work permits will only be available to spouses of international students in:
+As of January 21, 2025, open work permits are only available to spouses of international students in:

-If your program at UVic is listed above, your spouse or common-law partner may still be eligible for an open work permit.
+If you meet the criteria listed above, your spouse or common-law partner may still be eligible for an open work permit.

-For detailed information on spousal open work permit eligibility criteria based on application submission date, see Help your spouse or common-law partner work in Canada
+For detailed information on spousal open work permit eligibility criteria based on application submission date, see Help your spouse or common-law partner work in Canada.
+Updated May 15, 2025

 The information on this page is current as of the date published and may change without notice.